 dimensions

 ndim The number of dimensions

-needs_reference_update Whether this variable needs an update of the reference
+needs_reference_update Whether this variable needs an update of the refer-

-to the
+ence to the underlying data whenever it is passed to

+a code object

 resize_along_first Whether this array will be only resized along the first

 dimension

-resize(new\size)

-Resize the dynamic array.
+resize(new_size) Resize the dynamic array.
+1C512C(new_size) Resize the dynamic array.